 Brazil’s Bolsonaro talks controversial tweet, mysterious killing in Fox News exclusive

-The so-called "Trump of the Tropics" is in Washington, D.C., and is expected to meet with President Trump at the White House on Tuesday in what is expected to be a friendly meeting where trade and mutual interests are discussed.
+The "Trump of the Tropics" is in Washington, D.C., this week and is expected to meet with President Trump at the White House on Tuesday in what is expected to be a friendly meeting where the two discuss trade and mutual interests.

-But Jair Bolsonaro, the controversial and far-right Brazilian president, did not leave his country on a high note.
+But Jair Bolsonaro, the far-right Brazilian president, did not leave his country on a high note.

-He has been dogged by a widely criticized tweet from a reported video taken during the carnival.
-There is also speculation in the county about who knew about the believed planned killing of the black Rio de Janeiro councilwoman.
+He has been dogged by a widely criticized tweet from a reported video taken during the carnival and there is also speculation in the country about who knew about last year's planned killing of a black Rio de Janeiro councilwoman.

 Bolsonaro sat down Monday with Fox News' Shannon Bream for a wide-ranging interview.

 Bolsonaro was criticized earlier this month for tweeting a sexually explicit video that was purportedly taken during the country’s famous carnival.
 He broadcasted the tweet to his three million followers in an attempt to show the country's debauchery.
-He admitted in the post that he did not “feel comfortable showing it,” but “we have to expose the truth so the population can be aware and always set their priorities.”
+He admitted in the post that he did not “feel comfortable showing it,” but wrote that “we have to expose the truth so the population can be aware and always set their priorities.”

-The tweet reportedly showed a man urinating on another man in public and around revelers.
+The tweet reportedly showed a man urinating on another man in public in front of revelers.

 He said that he believes in traditional family values and harbors no resentment toward the homosexual community, despite the media's attempt to paint him as a bigot.